What are the responsibilities and job description for the Seasonal Maintenance Technician position at Battery Park Authority?

 - Assist in the daily waste management throughout BPC, which includes collecting waste streams and litter in indoor and outdoor spaces, operating compactors, and following policies and procedures for BPCA’s zero waste initiatives.

-- Assist in the upkeep and maintenance of the open spaces and public amenities, such as removing graffiti and stickers, power washing paths, and hardscapes, maintaining a high standard of cleanliness.
+- Assist in the upkeep and maintenance of the open spaces and public amenities, such as removing graffiti and stickers, power washing paths, and hardscapes, and maintaining a high standard of cleanliness.

-- Assist in the daily grooming and resetting of the playgrounds, dog runs and public restrooms which includes, litter removal, restocking supplies,
+- Assist in the daily grooming and resetting of the playgrounds, dog runs, and public restrooms which includes, litter removal, restocking supplies,

-- Safely and effectively operate and maintain hand tools such as weeding knives, brooms, mops, dust pans, vacuums and rakes.
+- Safely and effectively operate and maintain hand tools such as weeding knives, brooms, mops, dust pans, vacuums, and rakes.

 - Assist in programmed and permitted events as assigned to set-up, clean-up, and/or manage waste.